babel-utils/babel-plugin-tester/README.md

       `,
       // This will take a Jest snapshot, overwriting the default/global
       // settings (set above).
 The snapshot will contain both source code and
-      // the transformed output, making the snapshot file easier to understand
+      // the transformed output, making the snapshot file easier to understand.
       snapshot: true
     },
     {
       code: 'var hello = "hi";',
       output: 'var olleh = "hi";',
-      // This can be used to overwrite pluginOptions (set above)
+      // This can be used to overwrite pluginOptions (set above).
       pluginOptions: {
         optionA: false
       }
-      // This can be used to overwrite presetOptions (set above)
+      // This can be used to overwrite presetOptions (set above).
       //presetOptions: {
       //  optionB: true
       //}